horsejockey/Quantum-Swift/README.md

 ```

-There are six objects in the Reactor architecture:
+There are five objects in the Reactor architecture:

 1. The `State` object - A struct with properties representing application data.
 1. The `Event` - Can trigger a state update.